radareorg/radare.org/gsoc/2019/ideas.md

  "WebUI [1] (microservice in Go) <-> Server [2] (microservice in Go) <-> C library of client [3]"

 The project management (create/remove/add user in project/remove user from project) should be done in the Server [2].
 The user management - too.
 Those functions are exported in some way for using in WebUI microservice (RPC maybe?).
-The file storage is a filesystem, for storing initial files (in binary format), state and differences (in text format) using [Git Go library](https://github.com/src-d/go-git), those text differences are "r2 commands", which are sent by C api library.
+The file storage is a filesystem, for storing initial files (in binary format), state and differences (in text format) using [Git Go library](https://github.com/src-d/go-git), those text differences are "r2 commands", which are sent by a C api library.
 Conflict resolution could be done via standard Git features - rebase/merge.

 ### Task
 1. Implement a simple server in Go to handle connections of multiple radare2 instances
 2. Add the users and projects manager to the server
-3. Patch the radare2 to add hooks for the most important actions
+3. Patch radare2 to add hooks for the most important actions
 4. Write a simple unit tests for those hooks for easy testing on Travis CI and AppVeyor

 ### Skills